cqframework/cds4cpm/input/pagecontent/implementation.md

 2. The MyPAIN application authorizes and receives launch context.
 3. The user enters questionnaire responses.
 4. The MyPAIN application posts a QuestionnaireResponse to the FHIR Server.
-5. The FHIR Server decomposes the questionnaire responses into Observations and stores them associated with the patient.
+5. The FHIR Server extracts Observations from the patient’s QuestionnaireResponse into an Observation for each response

 ##### Practitioner "Hello World" Scenario